cfenollosa/os-tutorial/01-boot-sector/README.md

 Simplest boot sector ever
 -------------------------

-You can either write this with a binary editor, or just write a very simple assembler code:
+You can either write the above 512 bytes with a binary editor, or just write a very simple assembler code:

 ```